-25 levels of the hand hardness index are fist (F), four fingers (4F), one finger (1F), pencil (P), knife blade (K), and ice (I).
-Subclassications like 4F+, 4F-1F, 1F- are possible and refer to just harder than 4F, between 4F and 1F, and just softer than 1F, respectively.
+be pushed into the snow layer with a consistent force of approximately 10-15 N. The ordinal levels of the hand hardness index are fist (F), four fingers (4F), one finger (1F), pencil (P), knife blade (K), and ice (I).
+Subclassifications like 4F+, 4F-1F, and 1F- are possible and refer to the descriptions "just harder than 4F", "between 4F and 1F", and "just softer than 1F", respectively.

-A translation of the ordinal index into a numerical scale is straightforward by assuming that fist equals to a numerical value of 0, ice equals to 6, and the ordinal levels are equidistant (Schweizer and Jamieson, 2007).
-The normalized distance dh can 30 then be written as dh(h1,h2) = |h1-h2|/5, where h1 and h2 represent numerical translations of two hand hardness values and the normalization factor of 5 refers to the largest distance possible (F-I).
-Hence, only layers with hardness difference of fist to ice
+A translation of the ordinal index into a numerical scale is straightforward by assuming that "fist" equals a numerical value of 0, "ice" equals 6, and the ordinal levels are equidistant (Schweizer and Jamieson, 2007).
+The normalized distance d_h can then be written as $d_h(h_1, h_2) = \frac{|h_1 - h_2|}{5}$, where h_1 and h_2 represent numerical translations of two hand hardness values and the normalization factor of 5 refers to the largest distance possible (F-I).
+Hence, only layers with a hardness difference of fist to ice are considered completely dissimilar, while all other hardness combinations exhibit some degree of similarity.